solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ## Tasting notes

 Smell and taste had refreshing taste of passion fruit as we wanted.
 Citra and Jarrylo hops created bitterness in the end that was suitable for any summer beer.
 We were happy about how well passion fruit came out in both smell and taste.
-We had 20l test series and we were so happy that we let Maku to continue without making any changes.
+We were so happy about the test batch that we let Maku brewing to continue without making any changes.

 Fellow from Solita got there before me and wrote this [blog](http://tuopillinen.blogspot.fi/2016/06/pieni-yritysvierailu-maku-brewingille.html) about the tasting in finnish.